rucNick/PittStreetMedicine-Capstone/docs/BackendTechGuide.md

 ## Business Logic

+### Security Flow

+1. **ECDH Key Exchange:**
+   - Client initiates a request to the `/api/security/initiate-handshake` endpoint
+   - Server generates a key pair and returns the public key along with a session ID
+   - Client generates its own key pair and sends the public key to the server via `/api/security/complete-handshake`
+   - Both sides compute the same shared secret independently
+   - The shared secret is hashed with SHA-256 to derive an AES-256 symmetric key
+   - The derived key is used for encryption/decryption of subsequent communications

+2. **Request Processing with Encryption:**
+   - AuthController and other sensitive controllers parse requests flexibly:
+     - If X-Session-ID header is present, attempt to decrypt the body
+     - If decryption fails or no session ID, treat as regular JSON
+   - Controllers build responses with similar flexibility:
+     - If session ID and valid key exist, encrypt the response
+     - Otherwise return regular JSON response
+   - Client side must handle both encrypted and unencrypted responses

+3. **Session Management:**
+   - Session data includes key pairs, computed shared secrets, and derived AES keys
+   - Sessions expire after 30 minutes of inactivity
+   - Scheduled cleanup task runs every 5 minutes to remove expired sessions
+   - Each session has a unique ID (UUID) and encryption key
+   - Failed session lookups are handled gracefully with fallback to unencrypted communication

 ### Authentication Flow
 1. **Registration**
    - Users can only register as CLIENT role
    - System creates user metadata automatically
    - Email and username uniqueness is validated
    - Phone number is optional
+   - Now supports encrypted registration requests

 2. **Login Process**
    - Validates username/email and password
    - Updates last login timestamp
    - Returns user role and authentication status
+   - Supports encrypted login requests and responses

 3. **Profile Management**
    - Users can update their username, email, phone, and password
    - Password changes require current password verification
    - Email changes require current password verification
    - All updates check for conflicts with existing users
+   - All profile updates can be encrypted for additional security

 4. **Admin Access**
    - Separated into dedicated AdminController